Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Types of FL Network Topology

 \subsubsection{Personalized star topology}

-Again, while we continue the discussion of the star topology, there has been great attention to personalized FL in recent studies, mainly to increase the fairness and the robustness of FL \cite{li2021ditto}.
-Personalization may require fewer models to be transmitted over the network, essentially partially uploading and downloading the global models.
-From the topology perspective, the links between the clients and the central server are weakened.
+There has been great attention to personalized FL in recent studies, mainly to increase the fairness and robustness of FL \cite{tan2022towards}.
+Most personalized FL \cite{li2021ditto, chen2023efficient, tan2022towards, horvath2021fjord} follows the traditional star topology.
+One interesting aspect of personalized FL is that personalized local clients may require fewer models to be transmitted over the network, one approach is to partially upload and download the global models from the server \cite{pillutla2022federated}.
+Another approach is to have a dynamically adapting model size based on the heterogeneous data distributions or resource constraints \cite{chen2023efficient, horvath2021fjord}.
+From the topology perspective, personalized FL brings some unique opportunities for further optimizing communication with various-sized local models.

+\citet{pillutla2022federated} explored the idea of training partially personalized models, each local model has some shared and personal parameters.
+The authors experimented with both the simultaneous update and alternating update approaches.
 In addition, there is another personalized FL known as pFedme \cite{t2020personalized}, which employs Moreau envelopes as a way of regularizing loss functions. pFedMe follows the same structure as the conventional Fedavg algorithm with an additional parameter used for the global model update.
-Specifically, each client must solve to obtain their own personalized mode, which is used for local updates.
-The server uniformly samples a subset of clients and the local model is sent to the server.
+Specifically, each client must solve to obtain their personalized mode, which is used for local updates.
+The server uniformly samples a subset of clients and the local model is sent to the server. \citet{horvath2021fjord} proposed Fjord which dynamically adapts the model size by with Ordered Dropout.
+By using this importance-based pruning approach, Fjord can create nested submodels from a main model and enable partial training only on the submodels.
+Fjord shows strong scalability and adaptability compared with baseline methods. \citet{chen2023efficient} take a further step on personalized FL by optimizing both clients' local data distribution and hardware resources using adaptive gated weights.
+The proposed pFedGate \cite{chen2023efficient} can generate personalized sparse models while also considering the resource limitation of the local device.
+Combining both model compression and personalization approaches, pFedGate achieves superior global and individual accuracy and efficiency compared to existing methods.